brabster/tw-site/src/pages/articles/2019-01-07-spring-boot-performance-part-1/index.md

 There's too many potential culprits here, so let's eliminate some.
 Can I reproduce the problem here on my machine?
 Yes - and I get a clue.
 As the test runs, I can hear the fan spinning up.
 Checking back on AWS for server metrics, the CPU utilisation was shooting up to 100% during the test.
 That removes Kubernetes, the load balancer, the network and disks from the investigation, at least for now.
 Memory could still be a problem, as Java's garbage collection chews up compute time when there's not enough memory.

 Now we eliminate the database.
 We'd written a resource to return version information, which is just returning a document from memory.
 Running the performance test on that endpoint revealed the same terrible performance!
-Something to do with Spring then - where can we go from here?
+Something to do with the Spring framework, or the Tomcat application server then - where can we go from here?

 We *could* pull out profiler tooling to look inside the running app and see what's going on.
 It's been a while since I used that tooling on the JVM, and it'll produce a lot information to interpret, so I'll leave that as a backup plan.
 For now, we've got an easy option that will rule out the Spring Boot framework and Tomcat application server.
 A "getting started" Spring Boot app won't take long to set up.
 We can eliminate JSON processing, configuration problems and coding errors as potential candidates, and get a benchmark for how performant the simplest Spring Boot app is with our hardware and test setup.

-This is where we join the story.
+This is where we write some code.

 ## The "Getting Started" App